Petition for Nondisclosure Austin, TX

 How long does it take to obtain an order of nondisclosure?

 The timeline varies anywhere from four to nine months.
 This varies mainly on how quickly the court is able to handle cases.
-Our team keeps you well informed every step of the way and is always in close communication with any updates pertaining to your case.
+Our team keeps you well-informed every step of the way and is always in close communication with any updates pertaining to your case.

 Should I file for expunction or petition for nondisclosure?